osdnk/sfi-workshop/README.md

     pros.
 Look at line :70.
 We're exporting component wrapped into datastore stuff

 #### Extra exercise
-It's a bit differend and more creative. :thinking_face: It's wrapper for a game I wrote recently.
+It's a bit differend and more creative. :warning: It's wrapper for a game I wrote recently.
 It's not a diffilult one.
 Game end when you tap black box and result is passed by funtion from props.
 Write handling for the game and save data to firebase server if it's the best global result.